Korean Air Lines Flight 007: Soviet pilot's recollection of shoot-down

-In a 1991 interview with Izvestia, Major Gennadiy Osipovich, pilot of the Su-15 interceptor that shot the 747 down, spoke about his recollections of the events leading up to the shoot-down.
+In a 1991 interview with Izvestia, Major Gennadiy Osipovich, pilot of the Su-15 interceptor that shot the aircraft down, spoke about his recollections of the events leading up to the shoot-down.
 Contrary to official Soviet statements at the time, he recalled telling ground controllers that there were "blinking lights".
 He continued, saying of the 747-230B, "I saw two rows of windows and knew that this was a Boeing.
 I knew this was a civilian plane.
 But for me this meant nothing.
 It is easy to turn a civilian type of plane into one for military use."
 Osipovich stated, "I did not tell the ground that it was a Boeing-type plane; they did not ask me."

 Commenting on the moment that KAL 007 slowed as it ascended from flight level 330 to flight level 350, and then on his maneuvering for a missile launch, Osipovich said:

 Osipovich died on September 23, 2015, after a protracted illness.